On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: Abstract

+Exact wave solutions for particles with spin $0, 1/2$ and $1$ in the static coordinates of the de Sitter space-time model are examined in detail.

-Solutions of the wave equation for the spinless particle in the static de Sitter metric are examined.
-Two pairs of linearly independent ones are singled out: moving and standing waves; those being connected through a Kummer transformation.
-A commonly accepted algorithm for calculating a reflection coefficient $R_{\epsilon j}$ on the background of the~de Sitter space-time model is analyzed.
-It is shown that the algorithm employed here determines $R_{\epsilon j}$ in a way coupled with an accompanying limitation on quantum number $\epsilon \rho / \hbar c >> j$, where $\rho$ is a curvature radius.
-After having considered that limitation, the $R_{\epsilon j}$ identically vanish.
-It is argued that the calculation of the reflection coefficient $R_{\epsilon j}$ is not required at all because any barrier in an~effective potential curve does not exist here; the latter is valid irrespective of the~particle's spin and mass.
-The result is the same for electromagnetic and Dirac fields.
+Firstly, for a scalar particle, two pairs of linearly independent solutions are specified explicitly: running and standing waves.
+A known algorithm for calculation of the reflection coefficient $R_{\epsilon j}$ on the background of the~de Sitter space-time model is analyzed.
+It is shown that the determination of $R_{\epsilon j}$ requires an additional constrain on quantum numbers $\epsilon \rho / \hbar c >> j$, where $\rho$ is a curvature radius.
+When taken into account of this condition, the $R_{\epsilon j}$ vanishes identically.
+It is claimed that the calculation of the reflection coefficient $R_{\epsilon j}$ is not required at all because there is no barrier in an~effective potential curve on the background of the~de Sitter space-time.